Template

 Add Task

-Click on + New Task to add a task involved in the change.
+Click on + New Task to add a task involved in the service.
 A task configuration panel will appear with the following fields:

 Title: Enter a name that clearly defines the task.